TrevorSlobodnickSCC/TrevorsBookStore/README.md

 - Built the project with no errors
 - Updated database, forgot to add Server= to the first part of the "DefaultConnection" in appsettings.json but once added it ran fine

+*8:30pm*

+- Created the Category model and migration
+- Updated ApplicationDbContext